bradleybossard/pandoc_resume/resume.md

 Urban Scan was a small start-up focused on developing automated 3D modeling techniques for urban environments.
 Acquired by Google.

 * Writing C++ code for real-time acquisition sensor platform composed of cameras, GPS, and laser scanners.
-* Design and manufacture soldering custom cabling/PCBs, and power supply used by all onboard sensors.
+* Design and manufacture custom cabling / PCBs / power components.
 * Evaluation, research and purchasing of all hardware used by the company.
 * Point of contact for DARPA project integrators, including calls, travel to Washington D.C. and on-site integration.